Construction Accounting 101: Principles and Best Practices

 As construction companies usually operate with small margins, a poorly chosen retainage amount can significantly strain their working capital and cash flow.

 Depending on the project, a 5-10% retainage rate can account for 25-50% of the contractor’s revenue.
-This amount is tied up and not available to pay for the project costs.
+This amount ties up and prevents them from covering project costs.

 This can cause serious financial problems for the contractor, especially if the project is large and takes several months or even years to complete.
 To avoid these issues, it is crucial for contractors to carefully consider the retainage rate before starting a project.